 A person who prefers sleeping on their stomach may consider using a stomach sleeping pillow with an area cut out for the belly.

 Doctors usually recommend people sleep on their side during pregnancy.
-A 2019 review suggests that sleeping on either side while pregnant is safe.
+A

 Many consider sleeping on the left side the “ideal” sleeping position during pregnancy.
 This is mostly due to blood flow.